10 Tips to Save Money On Life Insurance (Updated for 2023)

 In this scenario, layering your coverage would save you more than $20,000 over 20 years!
 Buying multiple life insurance policies is relatively simple and it only requires one exam and one phone interview.
 You will not have to complete an exam for each policy.

-Last year we first reported on DNA testing after it was featured on an episode of Keeping Up with the Kardashians.
-In the last year, Ancestry and DNA testing has become less expensive and more popular with people who want to learn about their family lineage or determine their predisposition to terminal diseases like cancer.
+We first reported on DNA testing back in 2018 after the topic was featured on an episode of Keeping Up with the Kardashians.
+However, in the last few years, Ancestry and DNA testing has become less expensive and more popular with people who want to learn about their family lineage or determine their predisposition to terminal diseases like cancer.

 We don’t advocate avoiding Ancestry or DNA testing, but we do recommend that you buy your life insurance first.
 The Insurance Commissioner of California, Dave Jones, recently made this statement, “Consumers need to think carefully about whether they want to take these tests.
 It will not impact their health insurance under current law, but it could impact their life insurance.”

 The Department of Insurance also stated that the life insurance companies have a right to request all your medical records including any genetic tests that you’ve taken.
 As the famous saying goes, “Ignorance is bliss,” but if you are set on getting your DNA tested, go for it.
 However, we think it is in your best interest to buy your life insurance policy first.

 Like most businesses, life insurance companies prefer to receive their money upfront.
-To help incentivize their customers to pay their insurance premiums a year in advance, most insurers offer a 5-8% discount.
+To help incentive their customers to pay their insurance premiums a year in advance, most insurers offer a 4-8% discount.
 This saves them the hassle of billing you, and it makes the odds of forgetting to make a payment much lower.